Register for Online Training

 - Trained MPOWRD facilitators need to be committed to ensuring that this program is accessible to as many teens as possible.
 They need to be willing to create the outreach and expansion needed to make MPOWRD part of the school culture.

-MPOWRD leadership meetings must be co-facilitated by staff trained by Teen AA, preferably those with a background in counseling, social work, health, or psychology.
-Site locations must have two adults trained as facilitators.
-No other adults are invited to meetings, unless there is a fidelity check through Teen AA.
-Observers, parents, or other staff are not allowed to “observe” the process in order to protect the privacy and confidentiality of participants.
+MPOWRD leadership meetings must be facilitated by certified staff trained through the MPOWRD training program preferably those with a background in counseling, social work, health, or psychology.
+It is recommended that site locations have at least two adults trained as facilitators.
+No other adults are invited to meetings unless specific permission is granted and teens agree to the visitation.
+Fidelity checks may be requested to validate that the appropriate procedures are in place for MPOWRD‘s success.

 Our kids are not expendible… MPOWRD can help them cope, deal with their daily struggles and provide accountability, in a way that “adult driven” or “adult lead” groups just can’t.